 I love shopping and, for those fans of "Letters from Middelmost", I did eventually have my dream spree in Paris.
 But, a while back my notion of spending took a nose dive.

-I had some money ... not much ... but it was spare and I had a couple of hours before an appointment so I headed to large department store.
-My smile was wide, the trolley was large, I felt adventurous - the joy of having the time, some dollars, and a guilty free conscience of buying something for me!
+I had some money ... not much ... but it was spare and I had a couple of hours before an appointment so I headed to a large department store.
+My smile was wide, the trolley was large, and I felt adventurous - the joy of having the time, some dollars, and guilty free conscience of buying something for me!

 I don't go into stores very often and I find a trip up the aisles a slow one as I stop to stare, wonder, and compare all of the amazing things available to the purchasing public.
 I browsed.
 I rifled.
 I perused.
 I picked items up and read the advertising on the boxes to see what they did or how they worked.
 I spent my full two hours exploring every inch of every shelf but found there was absolutely nothing I really wanted, or really needed, to buy.
 No knickknack, no handy gadget, no gotta have gismo.
 Now, where's the pleasure in that ...
 I was devastated!

 I had managed to put a $2.95 packet of BBQ skewers in the trolley (mainly because I needed some small stakes for the vege patch) and that was it.
 I started to feel a tad sad but then I changed as it dawned on me that I must be a person so rich there is nothing I want for.
 How cool is that!